-This standard was originally published between 1973 and 1976, and subsequently revised in 1986.
+This standard was first published between 1973 and 1976, and subsequently revised in 1986.
 Initially, this standard consisted of nine parts (Part 1 to 9) which covered methods of test for various characteristics of jute fibres.
 In the first revision, the method for determination of brightness (colour) (Part 9) was withdrawn.

 The following standards have been published for grading of different type of jute, mesta and bimli fibers.